-The DS protocol seemed to produce consistent results across all performance tasks just prior, 30 minutes after and 60 minutes after tennis play.
+The DS protocol seemed to produce consistent results across all performance tasks just prior, 30 minutes after and 60 minutes post tennis play.

 Should the Tennis Warm-Up Focus Only on Dynamic Stretching and Eliminate Static Stretching Altogether?

 Ok so by this point we’re not that surprised that DS was more effective than SS as a warm-up modality but what's interesting about the study by Ayaya et al (2016) is that the negative effects of SS started to subside around the 30min mark and were back to ‘normal’ at the 60min mark.
 This study isn’t the only example.
 Others have seen decreases in strength after static stretching with normal levels returning between that 30min-60min range.
 Many authors have suggested that this is due to both mechanical and neural factors but the exact mechanisms are not yet known.
-In any case. from a flexibility perspective, this has important implications - especially for players with mobility restrictions.
+In any case, from a flexibility perspective, this has important implications - especially for players with mobility restrictions.
 Let's use the hip to illustrate this point:

 Let's say you or your player, like many tennis players, have hip restrictions.
 You probably want your hips to function more effectively during tennis play.
 From a movement perspective, the muscle groups around the hips are our biggest power generating areas.
 When it comes to the production of power in serves and groundstrokes, without the ability to effectively disassociate the hips from the lower and upper body, power will be limited.
 Remember the concept of the kinetic chain...well it’s optimized when joints can act like joints and move independent of one another.

-The research on hips in tennis, however, is unclear.
+The research on the hip joint in tennis, however, is unclear.
 Three main studies exist but all 3 are descriptive.
-Below you'll find a summary of the results from the 3 hip studies - 2 of the 3 studies included male and female players (all competitive, ranging from junior to pro [ATP/WTA]) while the 3rd study analyzed WTA female players only.
+Below you'll find a summary of the results from all 3 studies - 2 of the 3 included male and female players (all competitive, ranging from junior to pro [ATP/WTA]) while the 3rd study analyzed WTA female players only.